RAG4J/devoxx-2025-assignments/assignments/step_4_guardrails.md

   > If the username doesn't comply to either, don't route the request.
 ```

-These samples work with the Spring profile springai-multi

 # IP Restrictions
 Let's start with the first rule: IP Restriction (simple mimic).
 Our company and therefore our system needs to comply to different IP restrictions.
 Disney has declined a license to spread information about Star Wars, so our application is not allowed to answer questions about this topic.

 In Step 2 (Spring AI), you've been introduced to Advisors.
 We're also going to leverage that in this exercise.
 To keep this exercise simple, we're going to use the SafeGuardAdvisor from Spring AI.
 The SafeGuardAdvisor is an easy way to block responses containing specific terms.
 Depending on the Advisor implementation, it can work for both the request and the response of the LLM, so even if your questions don't specifically mention blocked terms, but the answer of the LLM does contain them, the response can still be blocked.

 Since the SafeGuardAdvisor is a very simple implementation, it wil only block the input.
 But depending on how you order the Advisors, the input could be enriched by the chat history if the SafeGuardAdvisor comes after the MessageChatMemoryAdvisor for example.